joodk1/2024-GP-5/README.md

 ## Goal
 The goal behind Shayek is to provide a single platform that brings reliable news outlets together with no distractions,
-<br> and to provide a detection model that can serve to limit the spread of misinformation.
+<br> and to provide a video deepfake detection model that can serve to limit the spread of misinformation.

 ## Technology
-The website will be developed using HTML, CSS, and JavaScript.
+The website will be developed using Flask, with Python, HTML, and CSS.
-<br>The model will be built using Python.
+<br>The model will be built using CNN, with Python as well.

 ## Launching Instructions
 TBA